Course support

 Mental health and wellness

-• TimelyCare: (formerly known as Blue Devils Care) An online platform that is a convenient, confidential, and free way for Duke students to receive 24/7 mental health support through TalkNow and scheduled counseling: https://bluedevilscare.duke.edu.
+• TimelyCare (formerly known as Blue Devils Care): TimelyCare is an online platform that is a convenient, confidential, and free way for Duke students to receive 24/7 mental health support through TalkNow and scheduled counseling.

 Course costs